 Consequently, I view these yearly priority articles as generalized recommendations that may or may not be relevant in my circumstance.
 To be sure, the often contained points have great value, but as the old a…

-Welcome to part two of this blog series, click here for a link to Part One.
-Step 1: Defining the Core Capabilities
+Welcome to part three of this blog series, click here for a link to Part One or here for Part Two.